aws-greengrass/aws-greengrass-telemetry-nucleus-emitter/CONTRIBUTING.md

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.

-When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
+When filing an issue, please check [existing open](https://github.com/aws-greengrass/aws-greengrass-telemetry-nucleus-emitter/issues), issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

 * A reproducible test case or series of steps
 * The version of our code being used